 \section{Literature Review of Alignment Methods for Diffusion Models}

-A number of key ``approaches" to align text-to-image diffusion models with human preferences have been proposed in the last two years.
-We structure this review along the lines of methodology: \begin{enumerate} \item \textbf{Reinforcement Learning with Human Feedback (RLHF) for Diffusion Models}: Methods that explicitly apply RL algorithms (e.g. policy gradient, PPO) using a reward model or human feedback signal. \item \textbf{Direct Preference Optimization (DPO) and Variants}: Methods that bypass training a reward model by {\bf directly using preference data} (human choices) in the loss function, often yielding a simpler fine-tuning procedure. \item \textbf{Differentiable Reward Fine-Tuning}: Techniques that assume a differentiable reward function (or make one via surrogate models) and directly backpropagate into the diffusion model, avoiding RL's high variance. \item \textbf{Advanced Strategies to Mitigate Issues}: Hybrid or improved methods addressing specific challenges like reward overoptimization, sample inefficiency, or safety constraints (including e.g. reward difference modeling \cite{deng2024prdp,zhang2024aligningfewstepdiffusionmodels}, region-specific tuning \cite{xing2025focus}, etc.). \item \textbf{Feedback Efficiency and AI Feedback}: Methods focusing on reducing the reliance on human feedback by either being more sample-efficient or using AI-generated feedback \cite{lee2024rlaifvsrlhfscaling} (RLAIF); in the context of diffusion models, instead of LLM feedback, it could be from visual language models \cite{bordes2024introductionvisionlanguagemodeling}.
-However, this is a chicken-egg problem, the VLM may not be well trained to give appropriate reward. \end{enumerate}
+A number of key approaches to align text-to-image diffusion models with human preferences have been proposed in recent years.
+We structure this review along methodological lines: \begin{enumerate} \item \textbf{Reinforcement Learning with Human Feedback (RLHF) for Diffusion Models}: Methods that explicitly apply RL algorithms (e.g., policy gradient, PPO) using a reward model or human feedback signal. \item \textbf{Direct Preference Optimization (DPO) and Variants}: Methods that bypass training a reward model by directly using preference data (human choices) in the loss function, often yielding a simpler fine-tuning procedure. \item \textbf{Differentiable Reward Fine-Tuning}: Techniques that assume a differentiable reward function (or make one via surrogate models) and directly backpropagate into the diffusion model, avoiding RL's high variance. \item \textbf{Advanced Strategies to Mitigate Issues}: Hybrid or improved methods addressing specific challenges such as reward overoptimization, sample inefficiency, and safety constraints, including reward difference modeling \cite{deng2024prdp,zhang2024aligningfewstepdiffusionmodels} and region-specific tuning \cite{xing2025focus}. \item \textbf{Feedback Efficiency and AI Feedback}: Methods that reduce reliance on human feedback by being more sample-efficient or by using AI-generated feedback \cite{lee2024rlaifvsrlhfscaling} (RLAIF).
+In diffusion-model alignment, such feedback may come from vision-language models rather than LLMs alone \cite{bordes2024introductionvisionlanguagemodeling}, although the quality and bias of the feedback model remain central concerns. \end{enumerate}

 Table~\ref{tab:methods} at the end of this section provides a high-level comparison of representative methods across these categories.
 We now discuss each category with key examples from the literature.